fenago/katacoda-scenarios/learn-openshift/openshift-deploying-simple-applications/steps/2/text.md

 ```

 **Note:** This is the beginning of the default Apache welcome page.
-You may want to replace it for the production installation.
-This can be achieved by mounting a persistent volume at /var/www/html.
-For demo purposes, this output indicates that the application itself works and is accessible.